Select a topic below:

 Cascade powder or Cascade Complete are recommended by most appliance companies as the best product for dishwashers.

 Have you contacted PG&E to start your gas or electric account?
 If so, did they physically connect gas or electrical service to your unit?
 As a safety precaution PG&E will some times turn the gas or electrical “main” off if they start service and can not access the inside of the home to do a safety check.
 Call PG&E and check with them.

 If your water heater is gas and the home has been vacant for a time, it is possible that the pilot light needs to be lit on the water heater.
 PG&E provides this service at no cost and they will safety check the water heater as well.

 If you live in a complex with a shared water heater system, ask one of your neighbors if they have the same problem.
 Wait about 20 minutes and see if the water is warm.
 If four or five people in a small complex shower at the same time, it is possible that there will be a delay in getting hot water until the community water heater(s) have refilled and heated.
 Most water heaters will reheat enough water within 20 minutes to resupply the building.

 Furnace filters should be replaced every 90 days or sooner, depending on the frequency use of the furnace/air conditioner.
 This is the responsibility of the renter to perform this standard maintenance if your filter located in a reachable spot.
-We will reimburse you the cost of the filter up to $12 per filter if you send us the receipt.
 If you can not reach your filter please call us!
 Any damage to the furnace caused by neglect is the renter’s financial responsibility per your lease.

 My Heater Won’t Come On